Summer is in full swing, with families heading to lakes and other bodies of water, and that means it’s also the peak season for harmful algae blooms.

-No one knows how many Americans are sickened by algae outbreaks each year.
-But a study by the federal Centers for Disease Control and Prevention reported that 61 people in Ohio, New York and Washington became ill through exposure to blooms in freshwater lakes in 2009 and 2010.
+No one knows exactly how many Americans are sickened by toxic algae each year.
+But a 2021 study by the Centers for Disease Control and Prevention reported that harmful algae blooms caused 321 emergency room visits over three years.

-If you see algae that is bluish-green or looks like pea soup in a lake or other water body, contact the local health department to let them know and have it tested for toxins.
+If you see algae that is bluish-green or looks like pea soup in a lake or other body of water, contact your local health department to let them know and have it tested for toxins.
 You can also reach out to local media to try to get coverage of the issue.

-For updates on toxic algae blooms, keep an eye on our map, which we’ll update weekly throughout the summer.
+For further updates, keep an eye on our algae bloom news report map, which we’ll update throughout the summer, typically every two weeks.

 - National Oceanic and Atmospheric Administration’s Harmful Algal Blooms website.